Short Sale for underwater mortgages. it’s our least favorite, it’s not easy, but it is a way for sellers to avoid too much damage.

-The best way to sell a property that is more than 20-30% under water, without having to pay off the shortage, is to negotiate a short sale.
-This is also one of the most common ways to sell a property in which the owner is already many months behind in payments, has little or no equity, and wishes to avoid a foreclosure.
+One way to sell a property that is under water, without having to pay off the shortage, is to negotiate a short sale.
+This is also a method to sell a property in which the owner is already many months behind in payments, has little or no equity, and wishes to avoid a foreclosure.

 A Short Sale involves an investor or buyer and a Realtor, working with the property owner to negotiate with the property owner’s lender.
 The goal of the negotiations is to postpone (and prevent) a foreclosure auction and negotiate a discounted payoff on the loan (or loans).
 Using this method, the property can be purchased at a reduced price (less than what’s owed) and a foreclosure can be avoided.